- RN to Master of Science in Nursing (M.S.N.)

 - A cumulative GPA of 3.0 is required for full admission.
 Conditional admission for those with a GPA <3.0 may be offered after review of all required materials.
 Submit official transcripts

-- Two letters of reference.
-At least one letter should address the academic capabilities of the candidate
+- One letter of reference which addresses the academic capabilities of the candidate

 - A professional resume

 - International nurses: Please see the Board of Nursing websites for requirements for licensure.
 The website http://www.cgfns.org/serves as a resource for international nurses seeking a license to practice nursing in the United States.
-View the international graduate application
+Apply to the international graduate application.

 Upon completion of this entire program, you can earn a: